JorisSAN/DiligentEngine/Projects/LevelEditor/README.md

-To add info to the logs use  ```log.addInfo(my_message); ``` The variable my_message is a of type string
+To add info to the logs use  ```log.addInfo(my_message); ``` The variable my_message is of type string

 You can Save in the file  ```log.txt ```  with
  ``` log.save(); ```